 “The famine has been sent by God to teach the Irish a lesson.”

-For fans of Starving Men, The Brooklyn Killing is another O'Sullivan's story - not Turlough, but his sister Mairead, a New York cop who has a dark past of her own.
+For fans of Starving Men, THE BROOKLYN KILLING is another O'Sullivan's story - not Turlough, but his sister Marie, a New York detective with a dark past of her own.

-The body of an unassuming nursing assistant turns up on Brooklyn Heights promenade, and Detective Mairead O'Sullivan is given the savage case.
+When the body of an unassuming nursing assistant is found savagely murdered on Brooklyn Heights promenade, Detective O'Sullivan is given the case.
 Capable and tough, this senior officer with the 84th precinct left Northern Ireland as a young woman to escape her part in the Troubles.
 She's made a good life in America - a quiet life - and has put behind her the incident that drove her from her childhood home.

 Or so she believes.

-The Brooklyn Heights killer may not be a stranger to Mairead, and the victim may not have been as unassuming as she seemed.
-In the end, Mairead may have to rely on her past to save herself, a past that has turned up in the form of her Irish Republican brother.
+To Marie's horror, the Brooklyn Heights killer may not be a stranger, and the victim may not have been as unassuming as she seemed.
+But more than anything, the past is never far away from Marie's, having recently turned up in the form of her Irish Republican brother.

 The Brooklyn Killing is a thriller set in contemporary New York, for readers of Tana French, Karin Slaughter, and Dennis Lehane.